Accreditation valid until: 11. 12. 2029

 Pharmacology and toxicology are sciences that study the mechanisms of mutual interactions of substances and medicinal preparations with biologic systems and observe their both favourable and adverse impact on the organism.
 The final goal is the use of this knowledge in prevention, diagnosis and treatment of human and veterinary conditions.

-The goal of the doctoral programme Pharmacology and Toxicology is training specialists with deep knowledge in the areas of clinical as well experimental pharmacology and toxicology.
+The goal of the study is training specialists with deep knowledge in the areas of clinical as well experimental pharmacology and toxicology.
 This envelops knowledge of wide areas of pharmacokinetics, pharmacodynamics, effects and toxicity of medications, including the knowledge of properties of particular forms of medicinal preparations.

 Requirements during the study